This online course is to be presented during hours that work well for North & South America, east, central and west coast time zones.

-Daily routine: AEDP skills are introduced each morning first with their theoretical foundations and then with illustrations by way of clinical videotapes; skills are then practiced in group experiential exercises each afternoon.
-For online courses, exceptionally effective experiential exercises are held in online “breakout rooms.”
+Daily routine: AEDP skills are introduced with their theoretical foundations and then with illustrations by way of clinical videotapes; skills are then practiced in group experiential exercises.
+In online courses, exceptionally effective experiential exercises are held in online “breakout rooms.”

 To see a listing of AEDP therapists who act as Experiential Assistants, click here.

-As course helm, Ronald will serve to ensure continuity across and between days and weeks of the course and as such be the de facto course lead.
-He will also each teach at least the first and last days of each of the two course weeks, with up to 3 guest AEDP faculty presenters joining him on days 2, 3 and/or 4 of each week.
+As course helms, Jeanne and Karen will serve to ensure continuity across and between days and weeks of the course and as such be the de facto course co-leads.
+They will also each teach at least the first and last days of their respective weeks, with guest AEDP faculty presenters joining them in the middle of each week.

 Day 1: Healing from the Get-Go: Transformance, Stance and Moment-to-Moment Tracking

-Day 2: What Do I Say and When Do I Say It?
-The 4 State Model, Experiential Language and Use of Self
+Day 2: The 4 State Model, Experiential Language and Use of Self

 Day 5: Integration in Action: Meta-therapeutic processing and transformational processes

-Lead faculty: Ronald J. Frederick, PhD, plus AEDP faculty guest presentations
+Lead faculty: Karen Kranz, PhD, plus AEDP faculty guest presentation by Jerry Lamagna, LCSW

 Day 2: Working with Defense and Anxiety Part 2